Hasnain-T/Cafe-Visualisation-Project/README.md

 ## 🚀 Features

 - **Extract:** Reads raw café sales data from a CSV file
-- **Transform:** Cleans and standardizes the dataset
+- **Transform:** Cleans and standardises the dataset
 - **Load:** Saves the cleaned data into a new CSV and PostgreSQL database
-- **Visualize:** Automatically launches a Streamlit dashboard with KPIs and interactive charts
+- **Visualise:** Automatically launches a Streamlit dashboard with KPIs and interactive charts

 ---